bruninrlx/bruninrlx/README.md

 hello everyone, my name is bruno leandro, i'm 23 years old.
 I live in são paulo brazil.

 I hope some of the knowledge shared below may be of assistance to you.
-If you would like to discuss further about your needs, please feel free to reach out to me on LinkedIn or send me an email, and I will respond accordingly.
+If you want to talk more about your need and want to hire my services, please feel free to reach out to me on LinkedIn or send me an email, and I will respond accordingly.

 Email: bruno.lendro2000@gmail.com
 <br />